lene/DuplicateImages/README.md

 ### Image similarity threshold configuration

-Use the `--max-distance` parameter to tune how close images should be to be considered duplicates.
-The argument is a positive integer.
-Its value is highly dependent on the algorithm used and the nature of the images compared, so the best value for your use case can oly be found through experimentation.

 Use the `--hash-size` parameter to tune the precision of the hashing algorithms.
 For the `colorhash` algorithm the hash size is interpreted as the number of bin bits and defaults to 3.
 For all other algorithms the hash size defaults to 8.
 For `whash` it must be a power of 2.

+Use the `--max-distance` parameter to tune how close images should be to be considered duplicates.
+The argument is a positive integer.
+Its value is highly dependent on the algorithm used and the nature of the images compared, so the best value for your use case can oly be found through experimentation.

+**NOTE:** using the `--max-distance` parameter slows down the comparison considerably with large image collections, making the runtime complexity go from O(N) to O(N<sup>2</sup>).
+If you want to scan collections with at least thousands of images, it is highly recommended to tune the desired similarity threshold with the `--hash-size` parameter alone, if that is at all possible.

+### Pre-storing and using image hashes to speed up computation

+Use the `--hash-db ${FILE}.json` or `--hash-db ${FILE}.pickle` option to store image hashes in the file `$FILE` in JSON or Pickle format and read image hashes from that file if they are already present there.
+This avoids having to compute the image hashes anew at every run and can significantly speed up run times.

 ### Actions for matching image pairs